igorek17000/Ender-2-Pro-BTT-V3/README.md

-# THIS FIRMWARE FOR THE BTT-SKR-MINI-E3-V3 IS CURRENTLY BEING DEVELOPED.
-Only the BETA Version is available at this time.
+# THIS FIRMWARE IS FOR THE BTT-SKR-MINI-E3-V3 ONLY!.
+# Only the BETA Version is available at this time.
+# The Source Code is Now Available.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of